linkcheng/cookiecutter-flask/README.rst

     $ pip install cookiecutter
     $ cookiecutter https://github.com/linkcheng/cookiecutter-flask-simple.git

-You will be asked about your basic info (name, project name, app name, etc.).
+You will be asked about your basic info (project name, etc.).
 This info will be used in your new project.

 Features
 --------